 Sections 15, 13 & 11: pet heaven!
 Mainly puppies, pussycats and bunny rabbits, some birds, and the occasional oddity, though don’t expect the bizarre and illegal wildlife that was once notoriously sold here.

-Postage and shipping: there’s a post office near Gate 1 (Thailand Post is excellent – I’ve used it loads of time and it’s cheap, fast and reliable); there are also tiny courier offices, such as DHL, scattered about the market, on the edge of 26 (near our favourite eatery above), near Gate 2, and there’s a handful along the route between Gate 2 and Gate 1 (where all those ATMs are).
+There’s a post office near Gate 1 (Thailand Post is excellent – I’ve used it loads of time and it’s cheap, fast and reliable); there are also tiny courier offices, such as DHL, scattered about the market, on the edge of 26 (near our favourite eatery above), near Gate 2, and there’s a handful along the route between Gate 2 and Gate 1 (where all those ATMs are).

-Getting home: go the way you came; otherwise, if you’re so exhausted you can’t even be bothered working up the stairs to the BTS you’ll find plenty of tuk-tuks (negotiate!) and taxis on Kamphaengphet 3 Rd beside Chatuchak Park.
+Go the way you came; otherwise, if you’re so exhausted you can’t even be bothered working up the stairs to the BTS you’ll find plenty of tuk-tuks (negotiate!) and taxis on Kamphaengphet 3 Rd beside Chatuchak Park.